ESL Questions About The Divine Comedy

 For ESL students studying the Divine Comedy, there are various activities that can enhance understanding and engagement.
 Students can create their own drawings or diagrams depicting the different circles of Hell or the ascent through Purgatory.
 They can also analyze and interpret selected passages, discussing the symbolism and themes present in the poem.

-See also ESL Questions About The Bible
+See also ESL Questions About The Lord Of The Rings Trilogy

 Another activity could involve rewriting a section of the poem in modern language.
 This would require students to comprehend the original text and then rephrase it in their own words.
 This exercise helps develop vocabulary, comprehension skills, and a deeper appreciation for the timeless themes and messages conveyed in the Divine Comedy.